1984–1985 United Kingdom miners' strike

 The NCB was encouraged to gear itself towards reduced subsidies in the early 1980s.
 After a strike was narrowly averted in February 1981, pit closures and pay restraint led to unofficial strikes.
 The main strike started on 6 March 1984 with a walkout at Cortonwood Colliery, which led to the NUM's Yorkshire Area's sanctioning of a strike on the grounds of a ballot result from 1981 in the Yorkshire Area, which was later challenged in court.
-The NUM President, Arthur Scargill, made the strike official across Britain on 12 March 1984, but the lack of a national ballot beforehand caused controversy.
+The NUM Executive Council relied on their Rule 41 to support strikes called by NUM regions; in some cases, the regional NUM executive declared a strike official after a regional ballot had returned a majority against striking.
 The NUM strategy was to cause a severe energy shortage of the sort that had won victory in the 1972 strike.
-The government strategy, designed by Margaret Thatcher, was threefold: to build up ample coal stocks, to keep as many miners at work as possible, and to use police to break up attacks by pickets on working miners.
+The government strategy, designed by Thatcher, was threefold: to build up ample coal stocks, to keep as many miners at work as possible, and to use police to break up attacks by pickets on working miners.
 The critical element was the NUM's failure to hold a national strike ballot.

-The strike was ruled illegal in September 1984, as no national ballot of NUM members had been held.
-It ended on 3 March 1985.
+The strike was ruled illegal in September 1984 in England and Wales, as no national ballot of NUM members had been held.
+The High Court of Scotland ruled that the strike was legal in Scotland: the case of Fettes v NUM Scottish Area found that the Scottish Area of the NUM had followed their rules for calling a strike.

+The national strike ended on 3 March 1985.
 It was a defining moment in British industrial relations, the NUM's defeat significantly weakening the trade union movement.
-It was a major victory for Thatcher and the Conservative Party, with the Thatcher government able to consolidate their economic programme.
+It was a major victory for Thatcher and the Conservative Party, with the government able to consolidate its economic programme.
 The number of strikes fell sharply in 1985 as a result of the "demonstration effect" and trade union power in general diminished.
-Three deaths resulted from events related to the strike.
+Six deaths resulted from events related to the strike.